 The victims are often girls who were sold by human traffickers starting at the average age of 12-14 years old.
 They are afraid for their lives and abused – sexually, physically, and mentally.
 Three cities in California – San Francisco, Los Angeles, and San Diego – are recognized by the FBI as high intensity child sex trafficking areas.

-- Requiring convicted sex traffickers to register as sex offenders.
+- Require convicted human traffickers to register as sex offenders, to prevent future crimes.

-- Requiring all registered sex offenders to disclose their internet accounts.
+- Require all registered sex offenders to disclose their internet accounts, to stop predators online.*

 Read the Prop 35 initiative language.